 A sleek design and an introductory tour which can help users find their way the first time around.

 Some of the main features that you should remember to include other than the ones you have already in your mind are listed below:

-An inbuilt tracker to keep track on the order status along with the Google Maps integration for route purposes works great.
-Having a navigation system saves both delivery guy and the user from a lot of trouble.
+- An inbuilt tracker to keep track of the order status along with the Google Maps integration for route purposes works great.
+Having a navigation system saves both the delivery guy and the user from a lot of trouble.